Denise Schmandt-Besserat: Early life and education

 Denise Besserat was born into a family of lawyers and winemakers.
 Her early education was at the hands of tutors.
 Her family evacuated to southern France during World War II, after which she attended a Catholic boarding school at Reims.
 The school's nuns directed her to a prospective career as a language interpreter, for which she spent periods in Ireland and Germany in language studies.
 She met her future husband, Jurgen Schmandt (a philosopher and expert in science policy), in Bonn in 1954; they were married in 1956.
 They lived in Paris, where three sons (Alexander, Christophe, Phillip) were added to the family.

 Deciding to resume her studies, she entered the École du Louvre.
 She graduated in 1965, after which the family moved to Cambridge, Massachusetts, where her husband had been offered employment.
 She applied for a fellowship at Harvard University's Peabody Museum of Archaeology and Ethnology, to study the origins of the use of clay as a writing material in the Middle East.
-Her first published findings was The Earliest Precursor of Writing in a 1978 issue of Scientific American magazine.

 She and her family moved to Austin, Texas in 1971, where she began teaching Art History.

 Career

 Schmandt-Besserat has worked on the origin of writing and counting, and the nature of information management systems in oral societies.

+Her first published works on clay tokens were the monograph, "Archaic Recoding System and the Origin of Writing," published by Syro-Mesopotamian Studies in 1977 and The Earliest Precursor of Writing in a 1978 issue of Scientific American magazine.

+In those articles Schmandt-Besserat explained her methodology and reviewed the history of archeological discoveries of clay counting tokens found at the main sites in the Asia.
+She credited the work done by A. Leo Oppenheim of University of Chicago and Pierre Amiet of the Louvre Museum for their original insights.
+Oppenheim, she says, "visualized a kind of dual bookkeeping system."
+Amiet demonstrated that the tokens were in existence far earlier than previously thought, a finding, she says, "of great significance."

 Her publications on these subjects include: